3 MIN WATCH

 What business are you in?
 If you’re operating in a fast-growing industry like IT, technical services, or construction, you should choose objectives that match your growth goals and include movement in a positive direction.
 For example, those might include launching a new product or increasing gross revenue within the next year.
 If you’re in a slow-growing industry, like sugar manufacturing or coal-power production, choose company objectives that focus on protecting your assets and managing expenses, such as reducing administrative costs by a certain percentage.

 What’s your strategy within your industry?
 Two similar businesses in the same industry can have two very different strategies.
 Your strategy will determine the objectives you set as much as your industry.
+(Here are 6 expert tips on strategic planning to consider as you're going through the process.)

 To further explain, here’s a business objectives example based on strategy.
 Think of two financial services companies: Goldman Sachs and E*TRADE.
 Both handle customer finances and investments, but (generally speaking) Goldman Sachs prioritizes high-touch, personal relationships, while E*TRADE values high-tech, self-service relationships.
 As a result, the two organizations undoubtedly have distinct objectives.
 From a marketing perspective, Goldman Sachs might focus on referrals and connections, and E*TRADE on social media and customer service automation.
 Or from an HR perspective, Goldman Sachs could set objectives based on retention and client relationships, and E*TRADE on technical skills and product development.